Last updated on 2026-05-15

 - Inventory Manager: Oversees inventory levels, ensuring that stock is maintained at optimal levels to meet customer demand.

-- Supply Chain Analyst: Analyzes supply chain processes and data to identify areas for improvement and cost savings.
+- Supply Chain Analyst: Analyzes supply chain processes and data to identify areas for improvement and enhance efficiency.

 - Procurement Officer: Handles the acquisition of goods and services, negotiating contracts and managing supplier relationships.